rku/tud-ecg-linux/03/patches/README.md

 ====================

 Do not update menu in menu callback.
-This avoids illegal operations since the menu may still be visible when the callback code runs.
-This would lead to errors with newer freeglut versions.
+This avoids illegal operations since the menu may still be visible when the callback code runs and causes errors with newer freeglut versions.
+The [documentation][1] advices:

+> Remember that it is illegal to create or destroy menus or change, add, or
+> remove menu items while a menu (and any cascaded sub-menus) are in use (that
+> is, ``popped up'').
+Use the menu status callback to know when to avoid menu
+> manipulation.

 The patch updates the menu in an idle callback and manages a menu_dirty flag that indicates whether or not the menu requires updating.

 fix_non_virtual_destructor.diff
 ===============================